| Title: | Sentiment Analysis for Text, Image and Video using Transformer Models |

 A vector (length = 174)

-A matrix containing a smaller subset of tweets from the trolls
+A matrix containing a smaller subset of tweets from the trolls dataset, useful for test purposes.

 There are approximately 20,000 tweets from 50 authors.